 Basement walls are the perfect opportunity for you to get creative!
 Mixed wood walls are a budget-friendly option that will give your space a cabin-like feel.
 And charcoal stones, brick, or tile are great basement wall ideas if you want to experiment with texture.
 But if you’re not ready to make any drastic changes, a neutral paint color and colorful crown molding will do the trick!

 Drop Ceilings Are Key

-While some enjoy the industrial look of exposed metal beams, drops ceilings are the way to go!
+While some enjoy the industrial look of exposed metal beams, drop ceilings are the way to go!
 Not only do they help keep your basement at a comfortable temperature, but they’re also easy to install and good for soundproofing the space.
-If you plan to build a spare bathroom or theater in your basement, drop ceilings will hide unsightly plumbing pipes and wires!
+If you plan to build a spare bathroom or home theater in your basement, drop ceilings will hide unsightly plumbing pipes and wires!

 Include Good Lighting